Is Folliculitis Contagious?

 In some extreme cases, a doctor might recommend minor surgery.
 This is incredibly rare and saved only for certain, extreme cases of folliculitis.

 Emuaid Can Help With Your Folliculitis

 Emuaid is a powerful, homeopathic topical ointment which has been shown to help patients afflicted with folliculitis.
+It’s great for both treatment and prevention.
 The ingredients in Emuaid are antibacterial and antifungal.
 They also encourage improved blood flow which can speed up the healing process and reduce the possibility of scarring.